jwatowatson/PLATCOV-SAP/README.md

 This github repo provides the statistical analysis plan (see PLATCOV_SAP.pdf) and the code used for the statistical analysis.

-Each interim analysis is done by running the workflow given in *Full_Analysis.Rmd*.
+Each interim analysis is done by running the full workflow given in *Full_Analysis.Rmd*.
 This does the following:

 * Loads data and makes some summary data plots
 * Does some QC analysis of the PCR data (compares standard curves and check all plates have approximately similar results for the control samples)